Updated: Apr 28

 Many returning citizens are unable to access the financial services they need, and instead are relegated to using check cashing services and payday lenders.
 These non-bank alternatives expose people to unnecessary risks, are extremely costly, and should not be the only available solution.

-To help address the issue of fair treatment in banking, First Step Alliance, through its membership relationship with Element Federal Credit Union, is launching a Fresh Start Banking Program for formerly incarcerated individuals.
+To help address the issue of fair treatment in banking, First Step Alliance, through its membership relationship with Element Federal Credit Union, launched a Fresh Start Banking Program for formerly incarcerated individuals.
 Unlike most big banks, credit unions are designed to support their members and often have very low fees.
 They are also democratically run, which means that members have more control than they would in traditional banks.
-First Step’s future vision is to start a new credit union of its own, specifically dedicated to this community.
+First Step’s vision is to start a new credit union dedicated to this community, and is in the process of doing so.